Harry Kane: Personal life

+Marriage and family

-In an interview given in February 2015, Kane said he was in a relationship with Katie Goodland, whom he has known since childhood.
+In an interview published in February 2015, Kane stated that he was in a relationship with Katie Goodland, whom he had known since childhood.
 He told Esquire, "We went to school together, so she's seen my whole career.
 Of course, she's finding it a little crazy.
 I think she's even been in the papers a couple of times, taking the dogs out."
-On 1 July 2017, Kane announced his engagement to Goodland on his Twitter account, and said in June 2019 that they had married.

-Kane and Katie Goodland announced the birth of their first child, a daughter, in January 2017.
-The birth of their second daughter was announced in August 2018.
-Their first son was born in December 2020, and their second son was born in August 2023.
+On 1 July 2017, Kane announced their engagement on his Twitter account, and said in June 2019 that they had married.
+Kane and Goodland announced the birth of their first child, a daughter, in January 2017.
+Their second daughter was born in August 2018.
+Their first son was born in December 2020, followed by their second son in August 2023.
 Kane and Goodland have two Labrador retrievers, Brady and Wilson.
 He named one after NFL quarterback Tom Brady.
 In response to a suggestion that the other dog's name was a reference to NFL quarterback Russell Wilson, Kane stated: "My wife actually named the other one Wilson.
 People just assumed it was for Russell Wilson.
 But it was just a coincidence."
 Kane has cited The Brady 6, a documentary about Brady, as an inspiration for his development.
 In 2019, Kane expressed an interest in becoming a kicker in the NFL "in 10 to 12 years".

+Health and recreation

 Kane abstains from alcohol during the football season, and starting from 2017, he hired a full-time chef to optimise his nutrition.
-He plays golf in his free time.
-As of 2024, he is a 3 handicap.